All Episodes

 Nobody said it was.

-I mean, if you look at the cost of X-rays and CT scans overseas as opposed to the costs here, it's ridiculous.
+I mean, if you look at the cost of x-rays and CT scans overseas as opposed to the costs here, it's ridiculous.

-Yeah, but that's that was the whole point.
+Yeah, but that was the whole point.

 So there was an immediate positive impact, although imperfect.